Dal

 How do I cook dal?

-Can I store dal long-term?
+Can dal be stored long-term?

 What are the health benefits of dal?